 Since 2006, we have conducted a biennial employee satisfaction and motivation survey at all locations through an independent company, Ennova.
 Using Ennova ensures the results can be compared with other global businesses via the GELx.

+From 2022 onwards, between the regular biannual surveys, Pulse surveys will be conducted to show a snapshot of the development, so we'll always ensure that we are moving in the right direction.
 And we have continuously implemented initiatives based on the findings of the survey, working to lift our results across the entire Palsgaard Group.